 The cooler seasons provide other advantages.
 Winter skies are usually free of haze and the days are shorter.
 If I’m shooting sunrises, sunsets, and throughout the day in between, it’s nice to have a shorter day.
 Otherwise, I’m up at 0400 to catch the sunrise and return to my hotel sixteen hours later after sunset and maybe some night shooting.
 I’ve done it, but I prefer a more leisurely day.
 Finally, because the winter sun is lower on the horizon I can get some interesting light and shadows, and backlit scenes that would otherwise be flat and uninteresting.

 Finally, I take a look at the lunar calendar as I sometimes try to time my visit with the full moon.
 I use The Photographer’s Ephemeris to get moonrise, moonset, sunrise and sunset times for any place on earth, any day of any year and visually show me the location of both sun and moon at any time.
-I have an app on my Android phone, SunSurveyor, which is a great planning tool and even more useful on-site.
+I have an app on my Android phone, SunSurveyor, which is a great planning tool and even more useful on-site with its augmented reality feature that lets me see in real time where the sun and moon will be while I’m on location.
 (There is an iOS version as well.)
 It shows me the locations of the sun and moon at any time, and the times of the golden and blue hours.
-There is a virtual mode that lets me see in real time where the sun and moon will be while I’m on location.

 Climate & Weather